Losing your job

 Work out how much you spend on these each year and then calculate how much you need to set aside for these in your weekly/monthly budget.

 When you draw up or review your budget think about how it might change now that you’re not working.
 For example, you won’t have transport costs to work but your heating bills might increase if you’re at home for more of the time.
-If you pay for help in the home you may no longer need this if you’re not working and you may find you don’t have to pay for certain insurance policies such as life insurance and critical illness cover if you selected waiver of premium when you took them out.
+If you pay for help in the home you may no longer need this if you’re not working.
+You may also find you don’t have to pay for certain insurance policies such as life insurance and critical illness cover if you selected waiver of premium when you took them out.
 This ensures your contributions are paid for you if you lose your job.
+Check your policy to see if you have this cover.

 Keeping up with the repayments on any loans you have can be a real worry if you lose your job.
 Here are five steps to dealing with your debts.